The following is a rewrite of change gnome terminal title after some experimentation and exploration. Applicable to xterm*

 you can have it both ways

-Add to your .bashrc, or test by copying and pasting the function at the prompt or pasting into a file and sourceing that file
+, or test by copying and pasting the function at the prompt or pasting into a file and source

 . ctt